TestyTestyTestyTesty/BWinners-test-task/README.md

 # BWinners Test Task Tomasz Sikora

-Multibet app with filtering, backend hosted data, cart and submit funcionality
+The Multibet app includes features such as filtering, backend-hosted data, a cart system, and submission functionality.
+While many more features and tests could be implemented, due to time constraints, some functionalities may contain bugs.
+This is expected given the limited timeframe in which the app was developed.

 # 🛠️ Tech Stack